All About TASERS and Electronic Control Devices

 The Invention, Function, Use and Controversy of the Taser

 In nearly every industry, technology continues to change the way people do their jobs.
-Whether you're a journalist, a soldier or an accountant, your counterparts from even 50 years ago would have a hard time recognizing the world in which you work today because of amazing advancements in technology.
+Whether you're a journalist, a soldier, or an accountant, your counterparts from even a few years ago may have a hard time recognizing the world in which you work today because of the incredible advancements in technology.

 Police officers are no different.
-The tools law enforcement officers carry today are in many ways a far cry from those they used in the not-so-distant past, and few tools have had as big an impact or come with as much controversy as the electronic control device, more commonly known as the Taser.
+The tools law enforcement officers carry today are in many ways a far cry from those they used in the not-so-distant past - with wearable cameras, computers in patrol cars, and algorithms that can predict crime.
+Few tools, however, have had quite the impact or come with as much controversy as the electronic control device (ECD), more commonly known as the Taser.

 The Invention of the Taser: Science Fiction Comes to Life